hermann93360/scala-school-project/README.md

 #### Purpose:
 This test is designed to ensure the correct functionality of the `findTopCities` method.
 It checks that the method not only works as intended but also accurately reflects the expected results based on known input data.
 The use of `SaleDataStub` to mock `SaleRepository` allows for precise control over the test conditions, ensuring comprehensive and reliable testing of the service logic.

+## Informations:
+To complete this project, we were a team of two: Hermann Kamguin and Franck Moungang.
+A third person was initially with us, but unfortunately had to leave before the start of the project's implementation.
+We hope you will appreciate our work!